Trent Scott: Washington Commanders

 Scott signed a two-year contract with the Washington Commanders on March 23, 2023.
 He finished the 2023 season having played in ten games with starting at right tackle for the last two games of the season as a fill-in for an injured Andrew Wylie.
 In a Week 3 Monday Night Football win over the Cincinnati Bengals in 2024, Scott lined up as an eligible receiver and scored his first career touchdown on a one-yard reception from quarterback Jayden Daniels, who also threw his first career passing touchdown on the play.
 After Sam Cosmi left in the first half of the Divisional round game against the Detroit Lions, Scott filled in at right guard for the remainder of the game.
 With Cosmi out for the rest of the 2024-25 playoffs due to a torn ACL, the Commanders made Scott the starting right guard for the NFC Championship Game versus the Philadelphia Eagles.

 On March 21, 2025, Scott re-signed with the Commanders on a one-year contract.
+He re-signed with the team on another one-year contract on March 13, 2026.
+He was released on August 30, 2026, and re-signed to their practice squad the following day.